Are you throwing away Healthy stuff?

 The researchers noted that excess amount of oxidants in human body can lead to oxidative stress, resulting in DNA and protein damages and an increase in the risks of degenerative diseases such as cancer.

 “It has been reported that cardiovascular diseases and cancers are the leading causes of death in the world.
-However, studies suggested that dietary modification can reduce deaths from cancer by 20% to 42% and plays an essential role in the prevention of chronic diseases,” they said.
+However, studies suggested that dietary modification can reduce deaths from cancer by 20% to 42% and plays an essential role in the prevention of chronic diseases,”

 They added that agricultural by-products in general “contain a variety of biologically active compounds that are mostly going to waste.”

 “For instance, apple peels represent up to 10% of the whole apple fruit … However, these antioxidant-rich fruit tissues are often discarded during processing, packaging, and canning,”